isomerpages/nlb-reference/_science-tech-sustainability/sustainable-fashion.md

 title: Sustainable Fashion
 permalink: /guides/sci-tech/sustainability/sustainablefashion
 ---
+Four Conversations is an annual signature programme by the National Library where thought leaders share new possibilities for the future, while inspiring lifelong learning and the creation of new knowledge.

-This resource guide was produced in accompaniment with the conversation on  <b>Sustainable Fashion</b>.
+This resource guide was produced in accompaniment with the conversation on  Sustainable Fashion.

 The speakers for this session are:
 <br><br>